mieszkosabo/haskell-palette/README.md

 #### POST /upload

-The API request includes the selection of algorithm and the image data encoded using Base64 algorithm for image encoding.
+The API request includes the selection of algorithm, requested number of colors and the image data encoded using Base64 algorithm for image encoding.
 The possible inputs for algorithms are:
 - `"histogram"`
 - `"median_cut"`